An Oracle Inequality for Quasi-Bayesian Non-Negative Matrix Factorization: Notation

 where

 and $h$ is a density on $\mathbb{R}_+$.
 With the notation $\gamma=(\gamma_1,\dots,\gamma_K)$, define $\pi$ by

 and

 The idea behind this prior is that under $h$, many $\gamma_{\ell}$ should be small and lead to non-significant columns $U_{\cdot,\ell}$ and $V_{\cdot,\ell}$.
 In order to do so, we must assume that a non-negligible proportion of the mass of $h$ is located around $0$.
+On the other hand, a non-neglibible probability must be assigned to significant values.
 This is the meaning of the following assumption.

-\begin{cond} There exist constants $0<\alpha<1$ and $\beta \geq 0$ such that for any $0<\varepsilon\leq \frac{\sigma^2}{\sqrt{2} S_f K^2} $,
+\begin{cond} There exist constants $0<\alpha<1$, $\beta \geq 0$ and $\delta>0$ such that for any $0<\varepsilon\leq \frac{1}{2\sqrt{2} S_f} $,

 \end{cond}

 Finally, the following assumption on $f$ is required to prove our main result.